 Spanish entrepreneur visa & freelance visa SUCCESS (CASE STUDY)

-This video is an interview with Mary Clare, who is an entrepreneur who made a successful Entrepreneur visa application for Spain soon after the visa route first opened.
+In this video, I interview Mary Clare, who is an entrepreneur who made a successful Entrepreneur visa application for Spain soon after the visa route first opened.
 She then successfully transitioned into a freelancer visa.

 Here is the law on Entrepreneur visas for Spain: